Greak0/LUI/README.md

         -u List all users with unlocked password.
         -n List users with nologin shell.

-        You can use multiple arguments too, eg. "./lui_deb.sh -l -u"
+        You can use multiple arguments too, eg. "lu -l -u"